 (This post has been updated with information available from September 2018.)
 Most colleges first established in the Colonial period were designed to train religious leaders.
-Colleges were often founded by religious organizations and supported with public money.
+Colleges were often founded by Christian organizations and supported with public money.
 Yale, Harvard, Princeton, and Brown all shared the primary purpose of preparing young men for the ministry, the major difference being theology.
 Today, these institutions no longer claim any religious affiliation although Harvard, Yale, and Princeton all still maintain Divinity/Theological Schools.

-According to the Integrate Postsecondary Education Data System (IPEDS), there are currently 552 private colleges and universities with 500 or more full-time undergraduates listing religious affiliations (32 don’t list any).
+According to the Integrate Postsecondary Education Data System (IPEDS), there are currently 531 private colleges and universities with 500 or more full-time undergraduates listing religious affiliations (32 don’t list any).
 All but two are affiliated with Christian denominations or are undenominational Christian.
 This accounts for just under a third of all colleges and 60% of all private institutions.
-These include institutions easily recognized for their religious affiliations including Notre Dame, Brigham Young, Baylor, and Boston College.
+These include institutions well-known for their Christian affiliations including Notre Dame, Brigham Young, Baylor, and Boston College.

-However, it also includes schools such as Duke, Emory, Davidson, Lafayette, and Macalester.
+Yet, it also includes schools such as Duke, Emory, Davidson, Lafayette, and Macalester.
 These are often historic affiliations and actually have little to do with current academics, culture, or student behavior.
 At other colleges, however, the religious affiliation affects who is hired, which subjects are taught, student dress, and how often students must attend chapel.
 It’s important to realize that not all religiously affiliated colleges should be considered religious colleges.

 If you’re trying to determine the influence of affiliation on the institution, you can get a pretty good idea by visiting the college’s webpage and looking under the About section.
 To get a sense of the differences take a look at Davidson College, affiliated with the Presbyterians, and Wheaton College, an undenominational affiliation.